MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationEndpoint.md

 - Cross-forest move: Move mailboxes between two different on-premises Exchange forests.
 Cross-forest moves require the use of a Remote Move endpoint.

 - Remote move migration: In a hybrid deployment, a remote move migration involves onboarding or offboarding migrations.
 Remote move migrations also require the use of an Exchange remote move endpoint.
-Onboarding moves mailboxes from an on-premises Exchange organization to Exchange Online in Office 365, and uses a remote move endpoint as the source endpoint of the migration batch.
-Offboarding moves mailboxes from Exchange Online in Office 365 to an on-premises Exchange organization and uses a remote move endpoint as the target endpoint of the migration batch.
+Onboarding moves mailboxes from an on-premises Exchange organization to Exchange Online, and uses a remote move endpoint as the source endpoint of the migration batch.
+Offboarding moves mailboxes from Exchange Online to an on-premises Exchange organization and uses a remote move endpoint as the target endpoint of the migration batch.

-- Cutover Exchange migration: Migrate all mailboxes in an on-premises Exchange organization to Exchange Online in Office 365.
+- Cutover Exchange migration: Migrate all mailboxes in an on-premises Exchange organization to Exchange Online.
 A cutover Exchange migration requires the use of an Outlook Anywhere migration endpoint.

-- Staged Exchange migration: Migrate a subset of mailboxes from an on-premises Exchange organization to Exchange Online in Office 365.
+- Staged Exchange migration: Migrate a subset of mailboxes from an on-premises Exchange organization to Exchange Online.
 A staged Exchange migration requires the use of an Outlook Anywhere migration endpoint.

-- IMAP migration: Migrate mailbox data from an on-premises Exchange organization or other email system to Exchange Online in Office 365.
+- IMAP migration: Migrate mailbox data from an on-premises Exchange organization or other email system to Exchange Online.
 For an IMAP migration, you must first create the cloud-based mailboxes before you migrate mailbox data.
 IMAP migrations require the use of an IMAP endpoint.

-- G Suite migration: Migration mailbox data from a G Suite tenant to Exchange Online in Office 365.
+- G Suite migration: Migration mailbox data from a G Suite tenant to Exchange Online.
 For a G Suite migration, you must first create cloud-based mail users or mailboxes before you migrate mailbox data.
 G Suite migrations require the use of a Gmail endpoint.

 Moving mailboxes between different servers or databases within a single on-premises Exchange forest (called a local move) doesn't require a migration endpoint.